mjordan/islandora_workbench_docs/docs/paged_and_compound.md

 The page filenames have significance.
 The sequence of the page is determined by the last segment of each filename before the extension, and is separated from the rest of the filename by a dash (`-`), although you can use another character by setting the `paged_content_sequence_separator` option in your configuration file.
 These sequence indicators are essentially physical page numbers, starting a "1" (not "0").
 For example, using the filenames for "book1" above, the sequence of "page-001.jpg" is "001".
 Dashes (or whatever your separator character is) can exist elsewhere in filenames, since Workbench will always use the string after the *last* dash as the sequence number; for example, the sequence of "isbn-1843341778-001.jpg" for "book2" is also "001".
 Workbench takes this sequence number, strips all leading zeros, and uses it to populate the `field_weight` in the page nodes, so "001" becomes a weight value of 1, "002" becomes a weight value of 2, and so on.

-#### Field data applied to pages/children

-Titles for pages are generated automatically using the pattern `parent_title` + `, page` + `sequence_number`, where "parent title" is inherited from the page's parent node and "sequence number" is the page's sequence.
-For example, if a page's parent has the title "How to Write a Book" and its sequence number is 450, its automatically generated title will be "How to Write a Book, page 450".
-You can override this pattern by including the `page_title_template`  setting in your configuration file.
-The value of this setting is a simple string template.
-The default, which generates the page title pattern described above, is `'$parent_title, page $weight'`.
-There are only two variables you can include in the template, `$parent_title` and `$weight`, although you do not need to include either one if you don't want that information appearing in your page titles.

-Fields on pages that are configured to be required in the parent and page content type are automatically inherited from the parent.
-No special configuration is necessary.

-Finally, even though the automatically generated title and Islandora model are automatically added to pages/children, you can add additional metadata to pages/children using [CSV value templates](/islandora_workbench_docs/csv_value_templates/#applying-csv-value-templates-to-paged-content), or, after you run your `create task, a separate `update` task.

 Important things to note when using this method:

 * To use this method of creating paged content, you must include `paged_content_page_model_tid` in your configuration file and set it to your Islandora's term ID for the "Page" term in the Islandora Models vocabulary (or to `http://id.loc.gov/ontologies/bibframe/part`).